-Saran Chamberlain – Clubs Coordinator
+Saran Chamberlain – GIST Member

 Saran Chamberlain is a passionate advocate for stroke survivors within her home state of South Australia and at a national level.
 She currently works as a Project Coordinator in Stroke Foundation’s Young Stroke Project, and holds positions on the Consumer Council for Stroke Foundation and the Stroke Community of Practice in South Australia.
 Beyond these roles, Saran is involved in many stroke research programs and advocacy activities.